Faculty Leader (inc. Computer Science)

 Key Stage 5

-Assessment occurs on a termly basis, using 1 of 3 assessment criteria, one for each strand of the curriculum.
+Assessment occurs at least twice during one rotation period and follows the school assessment criteria of WWW/EBI and DIT.
 The assessment will normally involve assessing the outcome produced by the student and their written evidence/evaluation document.
-All assessment grades and feedback are recorded in students’ planners with a student reflection completed in the work book.
-The assessment criteria for each strand are displayed in both classrooms and shared with the students via My Big Campus.
+All assessment grades and feedback are recorded in students’ online folders with a student reflection completed in their efolders.
+The assessment criteria for each strand are displayed in both classrooms and shared with the students Google Classroom.
 Students are also given the criteria as part of the assessment feedback.